Paul DeJong Player Props: Cardinals vs. Reds

-On Saturday, Paul DeJong (.206 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+On Sunday, Paul DeJong (.256 on-base percentage in past 10 games, 53 points below season-long percentage) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
 First pitch is at 2:15 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-5) against the Reds.

 Paul DeJong Game Info & Props vs. the Reds